Extreme nesting in the conformal loop ensemble: Acknowledgements

 \section{Acknowledgements}

-We thank Amir Dembo for providing us with the computation which extracts Theorems~\ref{thm::gff_maximum} and \ref{thm::gff_maximum_support} from Theorem~\ref{thm::arbitrary_distribution}.
+We thank Amir Dembo for providing us with the computation which extracts Theorems \ref{thmpgff_maximum} and \ref{thmpgff_maximum_support} from Theorem~\ref{thmparbitrary_distribution}.
 We also thank Nike Sun for helpful comments.
-Both JM and SSW thank the hospitality of the Theory Group at Microsoft Research, where part of the research for this work was completed.
-JM's work was partially supported by DMS-1204894 and SSW's work was partially supported by an NSF Graduate Research Fellowship, award No.~1122374.
+Both J. Miller and S.~S. Watson thank the hospitality of the Theory Group at Microsoft Research, where part of the research for this work was completed.